-- After surgery you will be in the Recovery Room for 2-4 hours. - The nurses will call your family when you are moved to your room - Your relatives/friends cannot visit you until you are in your room. - Altogether, your relatives/friends cannot see you for 5-6 hours. - You will walk, do breathing exercises, and sip water. - Use your CPAP, if you have one. - We will take care of issues such as pain and nausea.
+- After surgery you will be in the Recovery Room for 2-4 hours. - The nurses will call your family when you are moved to your room - Your relatives/friends cannot visit you until you are in your room. - Altogether, your relatives/friends cannot see you for 5-6 hours. - You will walk, do breathing exercises, and sip water. - We will take care of issues such as pain and nausea.